romankiss/R-IoT/Projects/2022/IoT-TTN-To-Azure/README.md

 For our destination such as the Azure IoT Central App we have to create a custom subscriber which will handle all integration needs like is a device provisioning (registration + configuration), etc. For this purpose we can use a serverless component such as the Azure HttpTrigger Function.

 <h3>Azure Function - IoT Subscriber</h3>
-First of all, the Azure Fuction App is neccessary to create, see the following screen snippet:
+First of all, the Azure Fuction App is neccessary to create it, see the following screen snippet:

 <img width="640" alt="AzureDeviceInfo" src="https://user-images.githubusercontent.com/30365471/218318422-29feccec-bba6-4d81-bc40-acff9af0d9c2.png">